 – to grant remuneration to elected trustees who request it (means of remuneration, payment and transparency in General Meeting);

-Performance of the contract (Article 6-1 (b) of the GDPR) namely the membership contract established by online subscription which includes acceptance of Afnic’s Articles of Association and Internal Association Regulations.
+Performance of the contract (Article 6-1 (b) of the GDPR) namely the membership contract established by online subscription which includes acceptance of Afnic’s Articles of Association and Internal Association Regulations as well as the terms and conditions of use of the online areas dedicated to members.

 Fulfilment of Afnic’s legal obligations as an association (Article 6-1 (c) of the GDPR)